-Storm Ciara blew for three days; gale force winds with gusts between 100-130 km, and in excess 140 km/h locally, dashing a heaving wall of two-storey waves onto the coast.
-Wind and tidal conditions lessened the impact of Storm Dennis, a week later, and, in between the storms, a Norwegian fishing vessel Manon took refuge in Killala Bay before returning to its home port of Bergen.
+Storm Ciara blew for three days; gale-force winds with gusts between 100-130 km, and in excess 140 km/h locally, dashing a heaving wall of two-storey waves onto the coast.
+Wind and tidal conditions lessened the impact of Storm Dennis, a week later, and, in between the storms, a Norwegian fishing vessel Manon took refuge in Killala Bay before returning to its homeport of Bergen.

-Monster 15 metre waves, recorded by weather buoys far out in the North Atlantic, had lost little of their astonishing fury by the time they reached the Mayo and Sligo coastline.
+Monster 15-metre waves, recorded by weather buoys far out in the North Atlantic, had lost little of their astonishing fury by the time they reached the Mayo and Sligo coastline.

-Waves up to 12 metre slammed into Eagle Island off The Mullet and even the shelter of Killala Bay saw huge 9 metre surges crashing over Enniscrone Pier in a fearsome Wild Atlantic Way display.
+Waves up to 12 metres slammed into Eagle Island off The Mullet and even the shelter of Killala Bay saw huge 9 metre surges crashing over Enniscrone Pier in a fearsome Wild Atlantic Way display.

-The battered Enniscrone pier has withstood many of these sea poundings, a reminder of the engineering skills of those who designed and built the structure between 1884 and 1887, replacing an earlier breakwater that not surprisngly was destroyed in a storm.
+The battered Enniscrone pier has withstood many of these sea poundings, a reminder of the engineering skills of those who designed and built the structure between 1884 and 1887, replacing an earlier breakwater that not surprisingly was destroyed in a storm.

 At high tide, the roller-coaster sea swell tossed trailer loads of stones over the pier wall and scattered more stones over the elevated coastal walk as if they were mere pebbles.
 Along the beach, sand dunes were reshaped and sculpted into fascinating shapes by the surging sea.

 Nature’s light show